Inhale

 “Thank you,” I said.

-I passed through the sculpted doorway and into the hotel’s restaurant.
+I passed through a sculpted doorway and into the hotel’s restaurant.
 Guests seated at polished wooden tables ate their meals.
-None of them were Lily, but on a table next to the windows was her backpack.
-Used dishes from her meal were still on the table.
+None of them were Lily, but her backpack was on a table next to the back windows.
+The dishes used in her meal were still on the table.

 I sat at the table and looked through her things, trying not to get too upset with her.
 I had never known Lily to be so thoughtless.
 Yet, I felt comforted for some reason, which puzzled me as much as her behavior did.